sebastiaan-dev/time-capsule/Presentation/Rbac.md

 no
 ```

 Great, it works.
-Now Cindy can manage the config and secrets within our applications namespace, but she cannot create new deployments for example.
+Now Cindy can manage the secrets within our applications namespace, but she cannot create new deployments for example.

 ### Screenshot